 Orange Period Blood Color

 Bacterial infections and STIs (sexually transmitted infections) may cause orange period blood, often accompanied by other symptoms like itchiness and a foul smell.
-Be sure to check in with your doctor if these signs are present.
+Be sure to check in with their doctor if these signs are present.
 Smell is generally a pretty good indicator if something is amiss.

 Gray Period Blood Color